zhaohuiwang/GenAI/docs/Google_ADK.md

     * The agent's logic must be defined in an `agent.py` file within an agent directory (e.g., `multi_tool_agent/`), with a `root_agent` variable specifying the agent's properties (name, model, tools, instructions)
     * A .env file in the agent directory should contain necessary configurations (authentication), such as:
     ```bash
+    # you do not have to put the value inside quotation marks unless it contains special characters
     GOOGLE_GENAI_USE_VERTEXAI=TRUE
     GOOGLE_API_KEY=your-api-key
     GOOGLE_CLOUD_PROJECT=your-project-id    # default if not specified